What is hereditary neuroblastoma?

 How are people with hereditary neuroblastoma screened for tumors?

-People with hereditary neuroblastoma should be managed by a doctor who knows this condition well and who specializes in treating neuroblastomas.
+People with hereditary neuroblastoma should be managed by a healthcare provider who knows this condition well and who specializes in treating neuroblastomas.
 Children with hereditary neuroblastoma should have regular screenings to detect tumors as early as possible.
 The goal of screening is finding and treating tumors early to allow the best outcome for patients.

 At this time, there are no established guidelines for cancer screening in children with hereditary neuroblastoma, but the following have been considered:

-- Yearly checkups with the child’s regular pediatrician.
+- Yearly checkups with a pediatrician.

 How is genetic testing for hereditary neuroblastoma done?